Skip to content

 Configuration Format

-A typical security.json file:
+A typical config.json file:

 json